-This report covers the time period of July 1, 2017 through June 30, 2018.
+This report covers the time period of July 1, 2018 through June 30, 2019.
 Tesoro's Martinez Refinery's (Martinez) Flare Minimization Plan (FMP) continues to provide an effective method to minimize flaring.
 A graph of the annual average and daily average flare gas flow rates is provided in Attachment 17.
 A graph of annual average emissions of non-methane hydrocarbon (NMHC), sulfur dioxide (SO2), and methane is also provided in Attachment 17.
 These graphs continue to show significant reductions in flaring magnitude since 2001/2002, indicating that the flare minimization plan is effective.
 Flare gas flow rate for this reporting period has been reduced by about 99% since 2001/2002.
 In addition, emissions of NMHC, SO2, and methane also have been significantly reduced since 2001/2002.
-Of the seven reportable flaring events which took place during this reporting period, three were related to emergency situations (classified by the Regulation 12-12-201 definition), and the remaining four events were classified as non-emergency situations.
-Two of the emergency situations were related to the partial refinery power failures.
-The other was due to an indicated low pressure on a failed transmitter that shutdown the flare gas recovery compressor.
-The nonemergency events were all related to unit shutdowns, startups, or flare gas imbalances and were necessary to prevent an accident, hazard or release to atmosphere, and thus are covered within this FMP.
+Of the five reportable flaring events which took place during this reporting period, one was related to emergency situation (classified by the Regulation 12-12-201 definition), and the remaining four events were classified as non-emergency situations.
+The emergency situation was related to a partial refinery power failure.
+The non-emergency events were all related to unit shutdowns, startups, or flare gas imbalances and were necessary to prevent an accident, hazard or release to atmosphere, and thus are covered within this FMP.